Systron010/exxcellent/README.md

 --- Branches ---

-main: First created branch.
+"main": First created branch.
 Includes the "WeatherDataClass" which is the solution for weather challenge.

-football: Second created branch.
+"football": Second created branch.
 Includes a modified  "WeatherDataClass" and a new "FootballDataClass" which are the solutions for weather and football challenge at the same time using a main DataClass to inherit from.

 --- Code Explanation for "Football Branch" ---

 The c++ source and header files are saved in ".\exxcellent\exxcellent\*".
 The files are:

-exxellent.cpp (includes the main function)
+- exxellent.cpp (includes the main function)

-DataClass.h (Handles data reading from files)
+- DataClass.h (Handles data reading from files)

-DataClass.cpp
+- DataClass.cpp

-WeatherDataClass.h (Handles weather data for the weather challenge.
+- WeatherDataClass.h (Handles weather data for the weather challenge.
 Inherits from DataClass)

-WeatherDataClass.cpp
+- WeatherDataClass.cpp

-FootballDataClass.h (Handles football data for the football challenge.
+- FootballDataClass.h (Handles football data for the football challenge.
 Inherits from DataClass)

-FootballDataClass.cpp
+- FootballDataClass.cpp

 The "main()" function in "exxellent.cpp" defines the program.
 The function creates two Objects: A "WeatherDataClass" and a "FootballDataClass".
 Both classes handle the two below given tasks by searching through the given data.
 Both classes inherit basic variables and functions from a base class called "DataClass".
 This "DataClass" contains all functions which are needed to read the data from csv-files, save them in a vector, prepare the data and print them to the console if wanted.